-This cut off an invaluable stream of referral data, including those all important keywords, that us webmasters rely on for SEO.
+This cut off an invaluable stream of referral data, including those all-important keywords, that we webmasters rely on for SEO.

 What are we to do in a world devoid of keyword data?
 Well, here are some effective tips that will help us cope with the dreaded 'Keyword Not Provided', and learn to live with Google's Secure Search.

 It's easy to forget that Google is not the only search engine that people use.
 While Bing and other search engines do not have nearly the cache as Google, they can still be used to get an idea of what keywords are driving traffic to your site.